Emily Lawless: Hurrish

 Some critics identify a theme of noble landlord and noble peasant in her fourth book, Hurrish, a Land War story set in the Burren County Clare which was read by William Ewart Gladstone and said to have influenced his policy.
 It deals with the theme of Irish hostility to English law.
 In the course of the book a landlord is assassinated, and Hurrish's mother, Bridget, refuses to identify the murderer, a dull-witted brutal neighbour.

 It described the Burren Hills as "skeletons—rain-worn, time-worn, wind-worn—starvation made visible, and embodied in a landscape."
 The book was criticised by Irish-Ireland journals for its 'grossly exaggerated violence', its embarrassing dialect, staid characters.
 According to The Nation "she looked down on peasantry from the pinnacle of her three generation nobility".

 Her reputation was damaged by William Butler Yeats who accused her in a critique of having "an imperfect sympathy with the Celtic nature" and for adopting "theory invented by political journalists and forensic historians".
 Despite this, Yeats included With Essex in Ireland and Maelcho in his list of the best Irish novels.

 Essex and Grania

 Her historical novel With Essex in Ireland was better received and was ahead of its time in developing the unreliable narrator as a technique.
 Gladstone mistook it for an authentic Elizabethan document.

-Her seventh book, Grania, about "a very queer girl leaping and dancing over the rocks of the sea" examined the misogynism of an Aran Island fishing society.
+Her seventh book, Grania, about "a very queer girl leaping and dancing over the rocks of the sea" examined the misogyny of an Aran Island fishing society.